 10. 84% of B2B decision makers start the buying process with a referral.

 With limited time and higher stakes than the general consumer, business leaders have to be sure that they’re making the right decision.
 And many of these top-level business people already know that referrals are worth their weight in company gold.

-11. 87% of frontlines sales reps, 82% of sales leaders, and 78% of marketers surveyed agree that referrals are the best leads your business can get.
+11. 87% of frontlines sales reps, 82% of sales leaders, and 78% of marketers surveyed agree that the best leads come from their referral marketing program.

 Yes, consensus is clear here: referrals are a direct route to revenues.
 The sales team benefits from less time selling, the sales department closes more deals, marketing gets more conversions, more engaged and repeat buyers – and everyone benefits from a higher CLV.
 Referrals are the best bang for the buck.

 12. Companies with formalized referral marketing programs experience 86% more revenue growth over the past two years when compared to the rest.

 13. Only 30% of companies surveyed have a formalized referral program.

 Could be naiveté, but it’s likely confusion at how to effectively execute a referral program.
 Whether it’s incentives to offer customers, how to scale referral invites, or how to develop a referral structure – most brands are not putting their best foot forward out of simple ignorance.
 And they’re losing out on heaps of money.